CALIFORNIAPUBLIC WATER SYSTEMS PHASE 2 PFAS SETTLEMENT

 Public water systems: PFAS contamination key information

-PUBLIC WATER SYSTEMS:PFAS CONTAMINATION KEY INFORMATION
+PUBLIC WATER SYSTEMS: PFAS CONTAMINATION KEY INFORMATION

 The Phase 2 Public Water System Settlement provides essential funding for California public water systems to tackle PFAS contamination.
 This settlement supports PFAS remediation and ensures compliance with federal PFAS standards.

-These resources enable municipalities to identify and remediate contamination effectively, ensuring their water systems are protected.
+These resources enable municipalities to identify and remediate contamination effectively, helping protect their water systems.
 Acting promptly reduces the financial burden of treatment measures and ensures compliance with federal PFAS standards.

 KEY DEADLINES FOR CALIFORNIA WATER SYSTEMS: